- Learning Centre

 A student-at-law cannot represent a party or conduct business on behalf of a party in the Supreme Court of Canada.

-Sections 22 and 23 of the Supreme Court Act, provide that “all persons who are barristers or advocates in a province” and “all persons who are attorneys or solicitors of the superior courts in a province” may practice as such in the Supreme Court of Canada.
+Sections 22 and 23 of the Supreme Court Act provide that “all persons who are barristers or advocates in a province” and “all persons who are attorneys or solicitors of the superior courts in a province” may practise as such in the Supreme Court of Canada.
 The Rules of the Supreme Court of Canada state that a party may act in person or be represented by counsel or conduct business through an agent.
 The Rules of the Supreme Court of Canada define “counsel” as “a member of the bar of a province”.
-The Rules define an “agent” as “a lawyer practicing in the National Capital Region” , an area which means “the seat of the Government of Canada and its surrounding area.”
+The Rules define an “agent” as “a lawyer practicing in the National Capital Region”, an area which means “the seat of the Government of Canada and its surrounding area.”

 Code of Conduct – Trust Conditions

 Specifically, students are bound by trust conditions imposed on them as if they were lawyers.
 It follows that students have the right to impose trust conditions on other lawyers and are bound by the undertakings they give.
-Be familiar with Rule 6.02(13) and the commentary and see the useful Trust Conditions Guidelines on the Law Society website.
+Be familiar with Rule 7.2-14 of the Code of Conduct and the commentary and review the Trust Conditions Guidelines.

 Notary Public and Commissioner of Oaths